Early-stage knee rehabilitation

 Elevation

-Sit with your leg up supported with pillows which will help to drain the fluid out of your knee.
+Sit with your leg up, supported with pillows to help drain the fluid out of your knee.

 Compression

-You can use a knee brace or similar compression device to help with the swelling in the knee.
-In the early stages of your rehabilitation it may help you regain the confidence back in your knee and help you to be more active.
-Only use it when you really need it, for example a longer walk and can you use it whilst you are elevating the knee to help with reducing the swelling in your knee.
+You can use a knee brace, or similar compression device to help with the swelling in the knee.
+In the early stages of your rehabilitation, it may help you regain your confidence back in your knee and help you to be more active.

 How to get your knee straight